 New treatments have to be thoroughly tested.
 For example, a new drug is investigated first in the laboratory.
 If it looks promising, it is carefully studied in people.

-There are 4 phases of clinical trials.
+There are 3 main phases of clinical trials.
 Some trials cover more than one phase.

-- Phase 4 trials are carried out after a drug has been licensed - they collect information about side effects, safety and the long term risks and benefits of a drug.
+There are also phase 4 trials.
+These are carried out after a drug has been licensed - they collect information about side effects, safety and the long term risks and benefits of a drug.

 The researchers may look at the impact a treatment has on you - for example, how often you have to travel to the hospital.
 Studies of impact and side effects are sometimes called quality of life studies.
 Most well planned trials include a quality of life study.

 Usually, a new treatment has to go through a few phase 3 clinical trials before doctors are confident enough to accept it as the new standard treatment.
 One good trial result could happen by chance or because a trial was not very well designed.
 This is not likely if several trials have the same results.